AI-driven Data Engineering and Reusability for Earth and Space Sciences (DARES 2025)

 This workshop aims to bring together researchers exploring how AI methods, including machine learning, symbolic approaches, and their intersection, can be effectively applied to transform, explain, fuse, or otherwise prepare large and complex datasets from diverse sources within Earth & Space Sciences for use and reuse in downstream applications.
 In addition, the workshop welcomes contributions to AI-powered semantic data annotation and metadata enrichment, due to their significance in improving data discoverability, understandability, and reusability.

-A non-exhaustive tentative list of topics relevant to this session is the following:
+A non-exhaustive list of topics relevant to this session is the following:

 Workshop organizers